brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 ## Inclusion of uncertainty

-Model and parameter uncertainty is included in the rebuilding analysis via 1,000 random simulations of stochastic future recruitment strengths and integration over alternative low ($M$ = 0.0464) and high ($M$ = 0.0744) states of nature for values of natural mortality ($M$).
-Other potential states of nature were explored for the assessment, including for low and high ln($R0$) and high and low $L_{\infty}$, but alternative values of natural mortality encapsulated a slightly wider range of depletion estimates compared to the other states of natures.
+Model and parameter uncertainty is included in the rebuilding analysis via 1,000 random simulations of stochastic future recruitment strengths and integration over alternative low ($M$ = 0.0464 yr$^{-1}$) and high ($M$ = 0.0744 yr$^{-1}$) states of nature for values of natural mortality ($M$).
+Other potential states of nature were explored for the assessment, including for low and high ln($R_0$) and high and low $L_{\infty}$, but alternative values of natural mortality encapsulated a slightly wider range of depletion estimates compared to the other states of natures.
 The base model was given 50% of the weight (500 simulations) and each alternative natural mortality state of nature was given 25% (250 simulations) of the weight.

 ## Alternate rebuilding strategies analyzed

 Assuming that a constant rate of harvest will be applied throughout a rebuilding period, the basis for rebuilding alternatives can be divided into two approaches: 1) strategies based on selection of a constant harvest rate (SPR rate), or 2) strategies based on selection of a $\text{T}_\text{TARGET}$ (year for 50% probability of recovery).
-This rebuilding analysis presents the following alternate strategies, which are a combination of those specified in the rebuilding Terms of Reference (TOR) and additional strategies.
+This rebuilding analysis presents the following alternate strategies, which are a combination of those specified in the rebuilding Terms of Reference (TOR; PFMC -@TOR_2020) and additional strategies.
 The additional strategies are based on the selection of a SPR harvest rate or rebuilding by a selected target year.

 \begin{enumerate}
-	\item Eliminate all harvest, F = 0, beginning in the next management cycle, 2023, the same as setting a constant SPR harvest rate of 1.0.
+	\item Eliminate all harvest, F = 0, starting in the next management cycle, 2023, the same as setting a constant SPR harvest rate of 1.0.
 	\item Apply the harvest rate that would generate the ACL contributions specified for the current year (i.e., the latest year specified in regulations).
 	\item Apply a range of SPR values:
 	\begin{enumerate}